gridjs/docs/doc/API.md

 ### gridjs.convolution

 Calculate convolution of two two-dimensional arrays.
 The result has the same size with srcArray.
-The result is a new two two-dimensional array.
+The result is a new two-dimensional array.

 ```
 two-dimensional array gridjs.convolution(srcArray, maskArray)